MIWP-21: Pilots for INSPIRE-based applications

 Chris and Darja

-#5 Updated by Christina Wasström about 5 years ago
+#5 Updated by Christina Wasström over 5 years ago

 Sorry for a late feedback.
 I agree to most of what's already been said by my MIG colleagues.
 The only addition I have is about the scope;